kenwalger/lithium/docs/types/object.md

 Object
 ======

-Object is a generic data type for an object.
-Every object in Lithium is descended from this object.
+Object is a generic data type for an variable.
+In practice, every variable in Lithium is extended from Object, but Object is actually extended from the `var` type.
+See the page for the `var` type for more on this.

 Methods
 -------

 ### `Object.listen(str eventType, fn callback( event ))`

-The `Object.listen()` method creates an event listenr for the object.
+The `Object.listen()` method creates an event listener for the object.
 The method accepts two parameters, `eventType` and `callback`.
 Both are required and an error will be raised of they are not passed.

 `eventType` is a string referring to the name of the event to listen for, such as `"message"` or `"connection"`.
 This must not contain any spaces.